turingschool/career-development-curriculum/module_two/feedback_conversation_reflection_guidelines.md

 * What principles of feedback did you use in the conversation?

+* What is your biggest challenge when giving feedback to someone else?
+How do you want to overcome that challenge?

 * How would you describe your ability to communicate feedback?
 How has this experience affected your communication skills?

 * Any other comments: